-Jeremy is an international energy executive with a successful track record of acquiring and leading businesses in emerging markets.
+Jeremy is an international energy executive with a successful track record of acquiring and leading businesses in complex markets.
 Jeremy is highly skilled at aligning stakeholder objectives, building high-performance teams and creating effective partnerships.

 Prior to founding EMOV, Jeremy was the CEO of Nobel Upstream, an independent oil and gas company based in London.
 Under his leadership, Nobel Upstream acquired and developed a portfolio of upstream oil and gas assets in the US Permian Basin, the UK North Sea and the Caspian region.
 He recruited a leadership team to manage these assets and developed partnerships with international oil companies, state oil companies and host governments.